1. Customers, Projects, Tasks - an overview

 An "End"-Date will be inserted automatically in the task properties.

-If for example a customer extends the order, you can reactivate the task.
-Just delete the "End" date in the task properties and click "Save".
+If for example a customer extends the order, you can enable the task again.
+Just filter for inactive tasks.
+Then right click on the task concerned, choose "Edit task" and delete the "End" date in the task properties.
+Last, click "Save".

 You can delete a task.
 The task will be deleted irrevocable and can't be restored.
 To delete a task just press on the small wheel on the right side next to the task and choose "Delete Task".